GrowwOld/frontatish/documentation/docs/searchbar.md

 ### inputStyle

 A react native style object which takes care of styling the text in the searchbar.
+The values will be appended to the default style, overwriting the common keys, if any.

 |             Type             |                                                               Default                                                                |       Required        |
 | :--------------------------: | :----------------------------------------------------------------------------------------------------------------------------------: | :-------------------: |